Collaborative Semantic Alignment in Recommendation Systems: Experiments

-As depicted in Fig.~\ref{fig:ablation_futther_train}, CollabContext achieved its best performance after the first user tutoring phase, denoted as 'User Tut:1,' across all three datasets.
+As depicted in Fig.~\ref{fig:ablation_futther_train}, CARec achieved its best performance after the first collaborative refining phase, denoted as 'User Tut:1,' across all three datasets.
 This suggests that user and item representations do not require additional separate training stages.
-Continuing to train the model beyond this point results in a performance decline, possibly due to the significant deviation of user and item representations from the item contextual representation, leading to a loss of semantic information.
+Continuing to train the model beyond this point results in a performance decline, possibly due to the significant deviation of user and item representations from the item semantic representation, leading to a loss of semantic information.